Cocona09/barber_app/README.md

 # 💈 Barbershop Booking System

 A modern web application for managing barbershop appointments, client bookings, and administrative tasks.
+Built with React frontend and Laravel backend.

 ## 🚀 Live Demo
 *Live demo coming soon!
 The application is fully functional locally.*